JurgenR/aioslsk/docs/source/SOULSEEK.rst

    b.
 Decrease the ``score`` for all of the ``hated_interests`` of the other user by 1

 3. Keep only recommendations where the ``score`` is not 0
-4. The returned message will contain 2 lists:
+4. The returned message will contain 1 lists:

    a.
 The recommendations sorted by score descending (limit to 100)
-   b.
-The unrecommendations sorted by score ascending (limit to 100)

 Get Recommendations